🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Listen to Your Surroundings

 Hearing is the next sense you use when you have limited vision.
 Turn off any stereos and don't even think of using headphones to better hear your surroundings.
-You need to hear bells on markers and the air horns and engines of other approaching boats.
+You need to hear bells on markers and the air horns and engines of approaching boats.

-The On-board Lighting you Need for Boating at Night
+The On-board Lighting You Need for Boating at Night

 Overhead Lights and Chart Lights

 You know what it's like to walk into an unlit room and temporarily lose your sense of sight.
-Without going into scientific details, the rods and pupils in our eyes need some time to fully adjust to the dark.
+Without going into scientific details, the rods and pupils in our eyes need time to fully adjust to the dark.
 And if you've ever turned on a light switch after becoming acclimated, you know it's even worse.

 Overhead lighting and cockpit lighting is nice to have specifically for reading charts, but it should be dimmed to enhance your night vision as much as possible.
 I recommend installing an extra dimmer switch (buy on Amazon) if there's not one already.